Skip to content

 style yB fill:#fff9c4,stroke:#f9a825

-Legend: grey = hyperparameters, blue = latent parameters, green = deterministic, yellow = observed data.
+Legend: grey = fixed hyperparameters, blue = latent parameters, green = deterministic, yellow = observed data.

 Laplace approximation

-The Laplace method approximates the posterior as a bivariate Gaussian centred at the MAP (maximum a posteriori) estimate:
+The Laplace method approximates the posterior as a multivariate Gaussian centred at the MAP (maximum a posteriori) estimate:

 where \(\mathbf{H}\) is the Hessian of the negative log-posterior evaluated at the MAP.